-Access to timely care, improved care coordination, and reduction in avoidable hospitalizations and ED visits are proven benefits of eConsults.
-These factors directly tie into CMS patient satisfaction Star ratings and improving patient satisfaction, which are imperative for providers and healthcare organizations as patients select membership plans.
+Access to chronic care management, care coordination and avoidable hospitalizations are proven benefits of eConsults.
+These factors directly tie into CMS patient satisfaction star ratings and improving patient satisfaction, which are imperative for providers and healthcare organizations as patients select membership plans.

 The Centers for Medicare & Medicaid Services (CMS) created a Five-Star Quality Rating System to help the healthcare consumer population, their families, and caregivers measure Medicare beneficiaries’ experience with their health plans and the healthcare system.
-The rating provides a method of identifying areas the healthcare consumer needs to be reviewing in detail and/or querying.
+The rating identifies areas the healthcare consumer needs to be reviewed in detail and queried.

 Medicare plans are rated on a 1 to 5 scale.
 A 5-star rating represents the highest score.
 Higher star ratings signify better performance and quality—a more desirable plan.

 - 5-star rating: Excellent

 - 3-star rating: Average

 We will focus on Medicare plans providing health coverage that are evaluated within the following categories according to CMS:

 - Staying healthy: This rating is based on patient access to preventive services to promote continued health, including physical examinations, vaccinations like flu shots, and preventive screenings.